symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 This exchange of tokens will succeed atomically.
 If some of the actors do not agree, each of them will receive the locked tokens back after a determined amount of time.

 When talking about tokens in NEM, we are actually referring to :doc:`mosaics <../../concepts/mosaic>`.
-Catapult enables atomic swaps through :ref:`secret lock <secret-lock-transaction>` / :ref:`secret proof transaction <secret-proof-transaction>` mechanism.
+Catapult enables atomic swaps through :ref:`secret lock <secret-lock-transaction>` / :ref:`SecretProofTransaction <secret-proof-transaction>` mechanism.

 **********
 Background